 |Spend the time||outdoors|

-Participants may assist with research, synthesis of scientific literature, geologic mapping, geographic information system analysis, site evaluations, resource inventorying and monitoring, impact mitigation, developing brochures and informative media presentations, and educating park staff as well as park visitors.
+Participants may assist with research, synthesis of scientific literature, geologic mapping, geographic information system analysis, site evaluations, resource inventorying and monitoring, impact mitigation, curation of natural resources, developing brochures and media presentations, and educating park staff and park visitors.

-Volunteers selected for the program have a unique opportunity to contribute to a variety of important research, resource management, interpretation and education projects.
-Parks benefit from a participant’s knowledge and skills in geological or physical sciences, while each participant gains valuable experience by working with the National Park Service.
-Volunteers with all levels of experience are encouraged to apply.
+Individuals selected for the program have a unique opportunity to contribute to a variety of important natural resource science projects.
+Parks benefit from a participant’s knowledge and skills in geological or other natural resource sciences, while each participant gains valuable experience by working with the National Park Service.
+Each participant receives a weekly stipend, housing or a housing allowance, and a small travel allowance.
+Participants with all levels of experience are encouraged to apply.